qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 combine-images
 ==============

 Triggers the creation of combined image files that contain various other images.
-Takes a map. *This action key requires an external program (ImageMagic) to run successfully.*
+Takes a map.

 ::